-Beginning in 1982 Maria Manhattan contributed to the earliest "Internet" experiments.
-Her first computer piece, "Nancy Reagan Takes The Subway" produced at the Alternate Media Center at NYU under a grant from the National Endowment for the Arts received wide recognition as the first interactive comic strip.
+Beginning in 1982, Maria Manhattan contributed to the earliest Internet experiments.
+Her first computer piece "Nancy Reagan Takes The Subway" produced at the Alternate Media Center at NYU, under a grant from the National Endowment for the Arts, received wide recognition as the first interactive comic strip.

-As an art director in the computer graphic world Maria Manhattan specialized in designing educational software.
+As an art director in the computer graphics world Maria Manhattan specialized in designing educational software.
 Her clients included Children's Television Workshop, The United Nations, South Carolina Educational TV, Bank Street College of Education and Classroom Inc.

 Nancy Reagan Takes The Subway: